hyf-project5/hyfer/USERSTORIES.md

     - changed entity: module
         - has duration (number of weeks: 3, 6)
+        - has a (default) sequence number: (HTML/css could be 1001, Javascript 1 could be 2001)
         - has title (typescript, vacation, more javascript, hackday)

     - changed entity: group